mi-da/CyPhEF/index.md

    * se.lnu.decentralizedPattern
    * se.lnu.decentralizedPattern.diagram
    * se.lnu.decentralizedPattern.edit
-5. In the runtime workspace created after launching the environment import as an existing project
+5. In the runtime workspace created after launching the environment import the following project
    * CyPhEF
-6.
+6. Inside the imported project you can already find the cyberModel and the physicalModel of the video example
+7. You can test your installation by running the Simulate class

 # Video
 Our youtube channel contains videos which allows you to start using our tool!